 With the help of HubSpot’s guide, creating and launching a successful social network campaign is more than possible.
 It should be expected.

-3. A Beginner’s Guide to Twitter Advertising (Sprout Social) – Advertising on your Twitter account can be scary.
+3. How to Set up a Successful Twitter Advertising Campaign (Sprout Social) – Advertising on your Twitter account can be scary.
 You don’t want to waste money, you don’t want to annoy your Twitter followers, and you don’t want to alienate via your Twitter feed.
 You also don’t want to spend time on something that doesn’t generate results.

 As a beginner, this guide from Sprout Social will remove the fear from your mind and give you the confidence needed to move forward as a savvy small business Twitter user.